Starmer backs Rayner after she admits underpaying stamp duty on seaside flat

 The Deputy Prime Minister has referred herself to the independent adviser on ministerial standards.

-The Prime Minister has backed Angela Rayner after she admitted she underpaid stamp duty on a seaside flat she bought.
+The Prime Minister has backed Angela Rayner after she admitted an underpayment of stamp duty on a seaside flat which prompted Opposition calls for her to resign.

-Sir Keir Starmer said he was “very proud to sit alongside” his deputy at Wednesday’s Prime Minister’s Questions and said her move to refer herself to the independent ethics adviser was “the right thing to do”.
+Sir Keir Starmer said he was “very proud to sit alongside” his deputy at Wednesday’s Prime Minister’s Questions and added that her move to refer herself to the independent ethics adviser was “the right thing to do”.

-Ms Rayner, who is also the Housing Secretary, said she has been “in shock” and “devastated” over the fallout from her property arrangements and that she had spoken to her family about quitting.
+Ms Rayner spoke out hours after a court order was lifted which had prevented her from disclosing information about her property arrangements.

+Tory leader Kemi Badenoch called for the Deputy Prime Minister to be sacked amid accusations of hypocrisy as ministers may be considering property tax rises in the autumn Budget.

-Sir Keir told MPs: “She has explained her personal circumstances in detail.
-She’s gone over and above in setting out the details, including Mr Speaker, yesterday afternoon, asking a court to lift a confidentiality order in relation to her own son.
+In the Commons, Sir Keir said: “She has explained her personal circumstances in detail.
+She’s gone over and above in setting out the details including, Mr Speaker, yesterday afternoon, asking a court to lift a confidentiality order in relation to her own son.

 “I know from speaking at length to the Deputy Prime Minister just how difficult that decision was for her.
 But she did it to ensure that all information is in the public domain.